ethanj118/QuattroFormaggi_350Project/README.md

 This section contains a link to the blog we created for this project, as well as images and screenshots used in the blog.

+A link to the blog can also be found here:

 *Python Notebooks:*

 This folder contains Python notebooks that we used for this project, whether for data analysis, creating blogs or markdown pages, or organizing data.